ari-hacks/kubernetes-chaos-sandbox/litmus-chaos/rancher/README.md

 #### Deploy the demo mircoservice

-1. Check you have access to rancher on your local machine &deploy demo microservice then verify they are running
+1. Check you have access to rancher on your local machine, deploy demo microservice, verify they are running
 ```BASH
 kubectl --kubeconfig kube.yaml get pods --namespace=cattle-system
  #deploy